 Consider a basic premise of democracies.
 Safeguarding freedom and our rights takes vigilance.
 We have to inform ourselves about the issues.
 The system depends on an informed electorate.

 That has not been working out well for us.
 One can point to deficiencies in education and the media, but I think even if they were perfect, we’d still have the problem.
 Less of it, perhaps, but always enough to lead to the inevitable consequences.
 The reason is that people have weddings and funerals and jobs to attend to.
 They have neither the time nor the interest to stay current on the minutiae of government.
 And it is in the minutiae that the trouble starts.
 How many voters will notice changes in liability law that make vaccine development too risky?
 When an epidemic is sweeping the land it’s too late for a do-over.
 How many will notice that a lethally boring redistricting law is being passed?
 How many will realize it disenfranchises some voters?
 How many will care, if it’s not their vote?
+[Update eight years later, post-Trump, when arguably the damage has been done, US people are waking up to the dangers of gerrymandering.
+As I say, people aren’t going to pay attention until it hurts.]

 Take an easy example.
 In the US, five states (South Dakota, Alaska, North Dakota, Vermont, and Wyoming) with just over three million people have the same Senate voting power as the five states (California, Texas, New York, Florida, Illinois) with 110 million.
 (2007 numbers) The Senate can effectively derail legislation.
 So a Californian has less than 3% of the political clout of a South Dakotan.
 Three percent.